Teaching Visa Sponsorship Jobs in Oklahoma

 Which visa types are most common for teaching roles in Oklahoma?

-The J-1 Exchange Visitor visa is the most common pathway for internationally recruited teachers in Oklahoma, used through programs that place educators in public schools for one to three years.
-The H-1B is an option for teaching roles that qualify as specialty occupations, typically at universities or in subjects requiring a directly related degree.
+The J-1 visa Exchange Visitor visa is the most common pathway for internationally recruited teachers in Oklahoma, used through programs that place educators in public schools for one to three years.
+The H-1B visa is an option for teaching roles that qualify as specialty occupations, typically at universities or in subjects requiring a directly related degree.
 Some higher education positions also see EB-3 or EB-2 immigrant visa sponsorship.

 Which companies and school districts sponsor visas for teaching jobs in Oklahoma?